Saturday, September 2, 2023

 Third of a tsp, Tamarind paste

 First, chop up and soak the Ancho pepper in cup in very hot water.
 Chop up and saute the onion and garlic cloves in oil, adding a tablespoon or two of chorizo.
 Add in the chili poweder, cumin, chipotle pinch of Asoefetida and a dash of salt.
-When the onions are traslucent and the chorizo browned, dump in a can or drained pinto beans.
+When the onions are traslucent and the chorizo browned, dump in a can of drained pinto beans.
 Red kidney beans are a good alternative as the Tippler is pro-choice on ingredients and amounts.
 Add in the ½ can of hominy as well as the soaked ancho peppers and water -- which should be red.
 Bring this to a boil and simmer for about half an hour to 45 minutes.
 Add a handful of yellow corn (I keep this freezer to use as needed).
 Once this is near boiling, add ½ can of refied beans and blend in to thinken Now, add in that third of a tablespoon of tamarind paste.
 The ancho peppers have a hint of tamarind-like flavor and the tamarind paste brings that out.
 Finally garnish by adding chopped cilantro and crushed, pan-toased cumin seeds.

 Now serve with Guacamole -- which too can be enhanced with a small pinch of Asoefetida that brings out the best of the avocado, along with lime uice, garlic and cayenne.
 And what to drink???